 This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

 Note This article discusses DRM and Xbox 360.
-If you have questions about DRM and your computer, see the You may be unable to play protected content after your computer hardware changes article in the Microsoft Knowledge Base.
+If you have questions about DRM and your computer, see the article You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.

 Content providers such as Xbox stores use Digital Rights Management technology to control how game and video files are used and distributed.
 Xbox stores sell and rent DRM-protected videos, games, and add-ins that are covered by media usage rights that allow specific uses of that content.

 Yes, you can transfer content licenses from one Xbox 360 console to a different Xbox 360 console.
 However, you can only transfer a license once every four months.

 If you purchased a new console or had your console repaired, use the license transfer option on your console to transfer content licenses.
 Here’s how:

-Protected content is any game, video, or add-in that uses Digital Rights Management protection.
-To play a protected game, video, or add-in, you must have the license for that content.
+Protected content is any game, video, or add-in that is protected by Digital Rights Management.
+To play or use a protected game, video, or add-in, you must have the license for that content.

 Examples of protected content

 A license lets you use protected content.
 Another name for a license is media usage rights.

 Licenses are automatically acquired when you download content.
 If a license is missing or has become corrupted, you can access the download history on your Xbox 360 console and redownload that content to refresh the license.

 The term “roaming” refers to using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
 For example, you might download a game from the Xbox Live Games Store to the hard drive on one console.
 Then, you attach the hard drive that contains that game to a different console.
 When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.